icholy/ember-brunch/README.md

 ## Versions (branches)

+* `master` contains some demo code to give an understanding of how things should work
 * `empty` is a clean version of the skeleton with no examples
 * `no-bootstrap` this is the same as `empty` but with bootstrap removed
 * `coffee` is the same as `empty` but uses coffeescript